engicam-stable/imx8mm-pmic-fixer-script/readme.md

 The script must be run during the production phase, not in the field.
 Read carefully the *known issue* chapter.

-In this example the naming convetion user for dtbs is:
+In this example the naming convention user for dtbs is:

 ```
 <original-dtb-name>.dtb the old one